OneSignalDevelopers/onesignal-supabase-sample-integration-app/README.md

 ## How it works

-The OneSignal external Id (EUID) is set upon user signup and login.
+### Setting External User ID

+The EUID is when the user signs up or logs in.

 https://github.com/OneSignalDevelopers/onesignal-supabase-sample-integration-app/blob/0277752c4e88d7e4b13bbb20af84a6700d9e141b/lib/screens/auth/login_screen.dart#L51-L59

+### Triggering an In-App Message

 Prompt user for notification consent upon completing purchase with an in-app message.